 Interested in volunteering for The Kennector?

 Volunteers are the heart of this program!
 Among other vetting and qualifications, drivers need to enjoy serving others as the social contact provided by this service is an important part of the program.
-If you are interested in becoming a volunteer driver or volunteering your time in other ways to support the program and help us grow, you will need to register here.
+If you are interested in becoming a volunteer driver or volunteering your time in other ways to support the program and help us grow, please complete an application to get started!